 • No!
-You should never stop a child who is freely recalling significant events.
+You should never stop a child who is freely recalling significant events; however you may want to have a colleague with you who is recording the child's disclosure while you actively listen, giving them 100% of your attention.